 When – All through the day

-Cat Street Antique Market – Hong Kong Shopping
+Cat Street Antique Market – The Funkiest Street Markets

 Most old cities have an antique market.
 The Hong Kong one is called Cat Street – though officially the name is Lower and Upper Lascar Row, located very close to the famous Ladder street or Man Mo Temple.

 Now you can never be sure what is real antique and what is fake.
 I saw interesting old porcelain, stone statues, metal sculptures, old watches, old coins, and many other interesting things.
 Walking through Cat Street is like time travel.
-When you walk in this narrow street which sounds more like a back alley, you are totally surrounded by antique stuff – you wonder if this how Old Hong Kong looked like.
+When you walk in this narrow street which sounds more like a back alley, you are totally surrounded by antique stuff – you wonder if this how the old city looked like.

 I saw some old Abacus in wood – wonder if they still use them to teach counting in school.